-The Shareholders' Meeting is the official opportunity for Directors and Shareholders to meet and discuss matters.
-Eleven Directors attended the Meetings held in 2014, and, upon the Shareholders' request, information was made available on the Company's performance and on the items on the agenda.
-The documents and information required by applicable law (already made public) were delivered to the shareholders within the legal term at Autogrill's registered office and secondary offices, as well as at Borsa Italiana S.p.A. and in Autogrill's website (www.autogrill.com - Governance section).
+Nine Directors attended the Meeting held on 28 May 2015, and, upon the Shareholders' request, information was made available on the Company's performance and on the items on the agenda.
+During that meeting, the shareholders also received the documents and information required by applicable law (already made public) within the legal term at Autogrill's registered office and secondary offices, as well as at Borsa Italiana S.p.A. and in Autogrill's website (www.autogrill.com - Governance section, Shareholders' Meeting).